 Crossing the draw bridge signals the entrance to the island, and life is about to change.
 You are greeted by beautiful water on both sides of you, with just a glimpse of old Florida’s charming buildings ahead.
 Just driving across the bridge, your breathing slows, and you can almost feel your blood pressure drop.
 Even the welcome to Anna Maria Island is darn right irresistible.

 With a welcome like this, wait till you see what this rare, unspoiled island with vintage charm known as Anna Maria Island has to offer.

 The History of Anna Maria Island

-Anna Maria Island was first settled at the beginning of the twentieth century by Tampa Mayor Madison Post, who named the island after his sister-in-law Anna and his wife Maria.
-Prior to 1921, the only main inhabitants of the island were temporary fishermen and nautical types.
+Anna Maria Island was first settled at the beginning of the twentieth century by Tampa Mayor Madison Post, who named the island after his sister-in-law Anna and his wife, Maria.
+Before 1921, the only main inhabitants of the island were temporary fishermen and nautical types.